chriscant/mkdistmaps/README.md

 A monad, tetrad or hectad is coloured in if there are records for that species in that square.
 The fill colour is determined by **maptype** eg the date of the most recent record for that square.

-If you opt to make monad maps, then:
-* the monad is shown as a circle if there is only one record for the monad
-* any records that are only at hectad level are shown as outline squares, rather than filled squares

-The mkdistmaps version string and the runtime date and time are added in grey at the top left of each generated map.

 Set **boxSize** to `hectad` to only draw hectads, `tetrad` to draw hectads and tetrads and `monad` to draw hectads and monads.
 If on `monad` then tetrad grid references are assigned to the lower left monad.
 Quadrant grid references are always put surrounding hectad.

+If you opt to make monad or tetrad maps, then:
+* the monad is shown as a circle if there is only one record for the monad or tetrad
+* any records that are only at hectad level are shown as outline squares, rather than filled squares

+The mkdistmaps version string and the runtime date and time are added in grey at the top left of each generated map.

 **Example monad maps:**